klevu/jsv2-early-adopters/getting-started/1-hello-world/custom/README.md

 # Hello World Tutorial in any framework

-This example uses primarily static HTML, JS and CSS to showcase JSv2.
+This example uses primarily static HTML, JS and CSS to showcase Klevu JS Library.
 A tiny bit of PHP is used in order to include the micro-templates, but you can use any approach you like to achieve the same outcome.

 ![Klevu Quick Search](/getting-started/1-hello-world/images/intro-quick-search.jpg)

-## Integrate Klevu JSv2 with static HTML
+## Integrate Klevu JS Library with static HTML

 First create a web accessible folder for you to copy the HTML files.